foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD07-Extending-the-ActorSheet-class.md

 First, we're exporting the class (don't forget to rename yours!) and defining the default options for the sheet.
 In the `defaultOptions()` method we need to return a mergedObject of the default options from the main ActorSheet class and our customizations.
 Those customizations are:

 - **classes**: an array of CSS classes to apply to the character sheet.
+If you extend this sheet, this OVERRIDES the inherited array.
 * **template**: the path to the Handlebars HTML template that we'll use for this character sheet.
 This needs to be relative to Foundry's root, so you need to include `systems/MYSYSTEMNAME` in the start of the path.
 If you have multiple actor or sheet types, you can also use a `get template()` method to compute the template name dynamically.
 * **width**: default window width.
 * **height**: default window height.